jdegand/crud-app-local-store/README.md

 - I used a simplified callState with just a string - versus an enum with various states and a separate errorState.
 - I used a global spinner that renders when callState is "loading" - used toLowerCase on callState in the html.
 - A todo item component would require a separate component store with update and delete methods.
 The app store would not have those methods.
 - I think it is possible to have a todo-item component without adding a component store to it.
 You would need to add {providedIn: 'root'} to app store injectable decorator and then inject the store in the todo item component.
 This approach makes the store like a service.
+[See this video for a hybrid approach](https://www.youtube.com/watch?v=EBQE5drdBuE).
 - Not a lot of great learning material out there on testing ngrx stores.
+- Thomas' solution doesn't have tests and other solutions don't either.
 - Once again, I think ngrx has had a lot of changes that are not really reflected in the documentation out there.
+- 'tap' always screws up tests.
+- Can't really show individual loading when the todos are being fetched -> you can show loading when deleting and updating actions are performed.
+- Instead of disabling buttons `[disabled]='vm.callState === 'Updating' '`, just removed the todo and the buttons from the html by conditional rendering them.
+- Both stores have callState properties -> can show spinner when loading the todos and then show status of update / delete actions in the TodoItemComponent

 ## Need to change angular.json to suppress a commonjs warning caused by a dependency in the @ngneat/falso package